alexeilebedev/openacr/README.md

 Any concatenation, permutation, or subset of two ssim files is a valid ssim file, just like you would expect with sets.

+Leading and trailing whitespace is ignored, and may be used to aid legibility.
+(For instance, it could be used to create a tree-like structure)

 Both keys and values may be arbitrary byte sequences.
 A string containing non-obvious characters and be enclosed either with single or double quotes (there being no difference between these types of quotes), and inside the quotes, C++ string rules exactly apply.
 So "\t":"\001" is a valid key-value pair.

-A ssimfile maps directly to a relational table, and each line corresponds to a record in a database.
+In database terms, a ssimfile maps directly to a table, and each line corresponds to a record.

-In a given data set,
+### Ssim Data Sets

+Ssimfiles are often found in data sets.
+There is one data set in this project, it is in the directory "data".
+In it, there is one directory per namespace, and one file per ssimfile.

+In this data set, there is both data and meta-data.
+Meta-data is in the directory `data/dmmeta`, where `dmmeta` stands for "data model meta".

 The list of all ssim files is provided by "acr ssimfile".
 The list of all attrbitutes is provided by "acr field"

-Ssim tuples are typically held in data sets, (with one directory per namespace, and one file per table) or in a single file.
-One can use grep, sed, awk, and other line-oriented tools to access, edit, and multilate these records.
+Ssim tuples can also be stored together in a file.
+Acr can read and write those tuples.
+One can also use grep, sed, awk, and other line-oriented tools to access, edit, and multilate these records.

-All amc-generated commands support the -in argument which specifies the input data set for the tool -- either a file or a directory.
+All amc-generated programs support the -in argument which specifies the input data set for the tool -- either a file or a directory.
 By default it's "data"

 ### Structured Key Normal Form